nobledynamic/nobledynamic.github.io/content/posts/march_madness_1/index.md

 It is the mean of the square of the difference between the predicted probability (p) and the actual outcome (o) for each sample.
 It helps quantify the accuracy of predictions, similar to how the Mean Squared Error works.
 However, this metric is especially useful for binary classification.
 The predicted probability will vary between 0 and 1, and the actual outcome will either be 0 or 1.
 Thus the Brier score will always be between 0 and 1.
 As we want the predicted probability to be as close to the actual outcome as possible, the lower the Brier score, the better, being 0 the perfect score, and 1 the worst.

 For this baseline, the previously mentioned dataset structure was followed.
-Each sample of the dataset was a MM match, containing information for Team 1 and Team 2, the teams that played in that match - specifically, their win rates for the regular season.
+Each sample of the dataset was a match, containing information for Team 1 and Team 2, the teams that played in that match - specifically, their win rates for the regular season.
 The actual outcome was considered 1 if Team 1 won, or 0 if Team 2 won.
 To simplify the prediction, instead of using the Score Difference, if Team 1's win rate was higher than Team 2's, then the prediction would be 1.
 Otherwise, the prediction would be 0.
 The Score Difference as the target will be more useful later on, when more features are available, and more complex models will be used.

 (code snippet)

 After calculating the win rate for each season, for each team, and using it to predict the outcome of games, it was found that this feature alone was not very good, with a Brier score of 0.35 (**check**).
 Knowing this, it strengthened our idea that complex patterns were at play, and using complex algorithms, such as Machine Learning Models, would be a good approach.
 We continued then, developing more features.

 We went back to the statistics of the regular season.
-The assumption that the performance of a team throughout the regular season can be predictive of a team's performance during the MM tournament is plausible.
+The assumption that the performance of a team throughout the regular season can be predictive of a team's performance during the tournament is plausible.
 So, using all of the statistics available, such as field goals and personal fouls among 32 (**check**) other, the mean of those was calculated for each team, in each season.
 Besides these, other features were created using similar assumptions.
 For example, another feature that was added was the team's Elo at the end of the regular season, to act as an overall measure of the team's quality.

 (screenshot of histogram of Elos)